santku123/Dell-EMC-Ansible-Modules-for-iDRAC/docs/dellemc_idrac_import_scp.md

 ```
 # Import Server Configuration Profile from a local path
-# Following play will import a SCP file named 'scp_file.xml' from the local path
+# Following play will import a SCP file named 'scp_file.xml' relative to the
-# '/home/user' by sending the contents of the file in the https message to iDRAC
+# local path '/home/user' by sending the contents of the file in the https
+# message to iDRAC

 - name: Import Server Configuration Profile
     dellemc_idrac_import_scp: